 The following are able to register if you are not sure if you are able to register please contact Electoral Services

-- Citizens of other European Union (EU) countries (view list of countries)
+• Citizens of other European Union (EU) countries

-There is a provision to enable people who were eligible voters in the UK, but are now permanently resident overseas, to continue to register for at parliamentary elections.
+There is a provision to enable people who were eligible voters in the UK, but are now permanently resident overseas, to continue to register to vote at parliamentary elections.

-The qualifying period for registration is up to 15 years from the last time the voter's name was entered on a Register of Electors as an ordinary UK voter.
-Overseas Electors must register in the area and at the address that they were last registered as an ordinary UK voter.
-Once registered, the registration is valid for one year.
+The current qualifying period for registration is up to 15 years from the last time the voter's name was entered on a Register of Electors as an ordinary UK voter.
+However this qualifying period is soon to be removed and there will be no limit to the time since leaving the UK when applying to be an Overseas Elector.
+Overseas Electors should register in the area and at an address that they were last registered as an ordinary UK voter.
+Currently the registration, is valid for one year but from 16 January 2024 it will increase to 3 years.
 The Electoral Registration Officer will contact the voter when their registration is due for renewal.